frenck/awesome-home-assistant/README.md

 _Get inspired, while commuting, doing your morning routine, or at the gym!_

 * [Home Assistant Podcast](https://hasspodcast.io) - Biweekly podcast with the latest news and interesting guests.

+### Twitter Accounts

+_Keep up with the latest news and updates, 280 characters at a time!_

+* [@home_assistant](https://twitter.com/home_assistant) - Open source home automation that puts local control and privacy first.
+Powered by a worldwide community of tinkerers and DIY enthusiasts.
+* [@hass_devs](https://twitter.com/hass_devs) - Follow us for the latest news around developing for Home Assistant.
+Follow the main account at @home_assistant.
+* [@balloob](https://twitter.com/balloob) - Founder Home Assistant.
+Engineer at Ubiquiti.
+It's nice to be important but it is more important to be nice.
+* [@ccostan](https://twitter.com/ccostan) - Blogger of all things Tech @ https://vCloudInfo.com .
+Virtualization, Smart Home, #IOT & other Geeky subjects.
+Subject Matter Expert in Central FL for IPM. 🏡
+* [@HomeTechHacker](https://twitter.com/HomeTechHacker) - Guy friends call when #tech happens.
+Tweet 25-50x/week about #smarthome, #homenetwork, #cybersecurity, #Linux, #gadgets, and #life.
+* [@Atomic_HA](https://twitter.com/Atomic_HA) - I'm a house in San Antonio, TX and my brain is provided by @home_assistant.
+I like to tweet about the things I do for my family and I CHIRP for new followers!
+* [@BearStoneHA](https://twitter.com/BearStoneHA) - I'm a Smart House full of #IOT. @CCostan & family live in me.
+I'm powered by @Home_Assistant and @Tesla. #SmartHome #HomeAutomation #Bot.

 ## Uncategorized